mikes802/Marketing-Analytics-Case-Study/Script Check.md

 The right answer is *Dogma Family*, but that's not clear at all from my query.
 So something's up.

 Not one to let this minor setback get me down, I forged ahead with questions 2 - 5.
-I received correct answers for #2, 4, & 5.
+I had correct answers for #2, 4, & 5.
 My answer for question #3 was incorrect.
 > Q3.
 Out of all the possible films - what percentage coverage do we have in our recommendations? (total unique films recommended divided by total available films)

 I used my own method for this and my answer was 24%.
 It should be 25%.
 I used Danny's query, tweaked it so it would run with my script, and...